-If a cyclist is not riding as fast as current motor vehicle traffic, the cyclist must ride as far to the right side of the road as possible.
-(On one-way streets, the cyclist may instead ride to the far left.)
+Bike laws vary from state to state.
+Cyclists who are moving slower than the flow of vehicle traffic typically must ride as far to the right side of the road as possible.
+On one-way streets, cyclists must ride in the same direction as traffic or walk their bikes.
 If a special bike lane is provided, usually on the far right of the roadway, a cyclist is required to use it.

-A bicyclist may leave the side of the road or the bike lane:
+In most states, a bicyclist may leave the side of the road or the bike lane in some circumstances, including:

-One of the most common causes of bicycle accidents is collision with a car turning right.
-While making a right turn, a car passes through the path of a cyclist, whether the cyclist is traveling in a traffic lane or in a bike lane.
-Some of these accidents happen when a car passes a cyclist, then slows down while turning right, moving directly into the path of a bicyclist who has nowhere to turn.
-Or a motorist simply turns right directly into a cyclist without seeing (and often without looking for) the bike.
+A common type of bicycle-car accident happens when a car turning right hits a cyclist who is traveling straight in a traffic or bike lane.
+Some of these accidents involve a car turning right in front of a cyclist who has nowhere to turn to avoid a collision.
+Or a motorist may simply turn right directly into a cyclist without seeing the bike.

-In either of these situations, the motorist is liable for the accident.
-One of the basic rules of the road is that a vehicle may not make a turn unless it is safe to do so.
+In either of these situations, the motorist is legally responsible (liable) for the accident and typically has to pay for the cyclist's accident-related losses (called "damages").
+One of the basic rules of the road is that a vehicle may not turn unless it's safe to do so.